longturn/freeciv21/docs/General/install.rst

   $ cmake --build build --target package

-When the last command is finished running, you will find an installer in :file:`build/Linux-${arch}`
+When the last command is finished running, you will find a :file:`.deb` installer in :file:`build/Linux-${arch}`

 Microsoft Windows
 -----------------

 There are two platforms available for installing Freeciv21 on Windows: :doc:`MSYS2 <../Contributing/msys2>` and :doc:`Visual Studio <../Contributing/visual-studio>`.
 The package target is only supported on MSYS2 due to licensing `constraints <https://www.gnu.org/licenses/gpl-faq.en.html#WindowsRuntimeAndGPL>`_.

-Setting up MSYS2 is documented in :doc:`../Contributing/msys2`.
-Alternately you can visit https://github.com/jwrober/freeciv-msys2 for ready made scripts.

-Once your MSYS2 environment is ready, start with configuring_ above.
+Once your MSYS2 environment is ready, start with `Obtaining the Source Code`_ above.
 Instead of installing, use this command to create the Windows Installer package:

 .. code-block:: rst